 There are businesses (rare exceptions) that manage to rank well in Google local search results without a website, however, in my experience, having a well-designed website for your vapor business increases your odds substantially.

-You want a central hub for all of your citation listings and social media pages to link back to and in my opinion, a website is much more professional than trying to get away with using a Facebook page, for instance (although its a good idea to have one of these as well).
+You want a central hub for all of your citation listings and social media pages to link back to and in my opinion, a website is much more professional than trying to get away with using a Facebook page, for instance (although

 In addition, at some point you may want to sell products online.
 A website will be necessary if you decide to take this approach, and the shop can always be added later.
 Also see, should my business have an online store?
 Retailers and service providers or keep reading.
 I will discuss this shortly.